 Please Note: This circuit is designed for use with conventional electromechanical relays.
 It MUST NOT be used with a solid state relay (SSR) because the MOSFET switching time is slow, and this will cause problems and possible damage to the SSR and/or the following circuitry.
 An electromechanical relay will hold in until the current falls to a low value, and will release at close to normal speed once the release threshold has been reached.
 Since the circuit (subwoofer amp for example) will be idle because there is no signal, the relay will easily break the small residual current and power down the controlled circuit.

 The switch detector unit is shown in Figure 1, and uses an LM358 dual opamp, and a handful of other parts.
 The relay switching device is a MOSFET, selected because of the almost infinite input resistance.
 The 2N7000 shown is recommended because it has a threshold voltage of less than 3V and is fairly cheap, but virtually any MOSFET will work just as well, even if the gate threshold is a little higher.
 Alternatives are BS170, BS270, VN2222, etc. An MTP3055 can also be used, as shown originally in this circuit.
 Note that if the MOSFET's gate threshold voltage is too low, it may remain on permanently.
-Use two diodes in series in place of D5 to add an additional 0.65V.
-The opamp should be an LM358 as shown.
-While you can use various others (such as a 1458 or similar), the outputs of most common opamps cannot reach zero volts - the worst case minimum is about 2V.
+Use two diodes in series in place of D6 to add an additional 0.65V.
+The opamp should be an LM358 (or similar) as shown.
+While you can use various others, the outputs of most common opamps cannot reach zero volts - the worst case minimum is about 2V.
 The LM358 is recommended because its output voltage goes to zero volts.

 The circuit uses a reference voltage line (R8, D5 and C3, nominally +5.1V) to bias the opamp inputs and provide a comparator reference voltage.
 Since the same supply is used for both, regulation is not required as any variation will be applied both to opamp input and comparator, so the two will track properly over a wide voltage range.
 Voltages shown are typical - they could vary depending on the actual supply voltage.
 12V and 5.1V as shown are nominal, and may be slightly different.